ARIZONA

 (1894), Peach Springs

-A temporary subpost of Fort Whipple, it lasted one month.
+A temporary subpost of Fort Whipple (11th Infantry, Company B), it lasted about one month (July-August 1894).

 Fort Rock Spring